 - Ideally we need >25ul of nuclei at the right concentration to perform the QC and the run itself in good conditions.
-If these values cannot be reached, contact us in advance (it is possible to submit down to ca 7-8ul but rendering the nuclei QC process much trickier). - The loading of the nuclei and calculations are very different for multiome than for other 10XG methods, therefore other guidelines do not apply here. - If FACS is used, consider that FACS often overestimate cells/nuclei concentration and ask the sorting facility to give you a concentration a bit higher than aimed at. - Make sure your counting device works with small nuclei.
-If unsure, Neubauer chambers are recommended. - Nuclei must be brought in the Diluted Nuclei Buffer that we will give you on the day of the experiment.
-CAUTION: to save on RNase inhibitor costs, we will give you enough Diluted Nuclei Buffer to resuspend the nuclei in max 200ul final buffer for each sample, with some significant extra safety margin.
+If these values cannot be reached, contact us in advance (it is possible to submit down to ca 7-8ul but rendering the nuclei QC process much trickier). - The loading of the nuclei and calculations are very different for ATAC than for other 10XG methods, therefore other guidelines do not apply here. - If FACS is used, consider that FACS often overestimate cells/nuclei concentration and ask the sorting facility to give you a concentration a bit higher than aimed at. - Make sure your counting device works with small nuclei.
+If unsure, Neubauer chambers are recommended. - Nuclei must be brought diluted in the Diluted Nuclei Buffer provided by us (we will give it to you in the morning of the experiment). - If you use custom resuspension buffer (not recommended), it must be devoid of EDTA (it inhibits Tn5). - FACS buffer contains 1mM EDTA, so make sure the FACS buffer content in the final cell suspension is minimal. - Place nuclei on ice once prepared. - If used, trypsin must be inactivated after use (serum, BSA...).